 Job loss and Reduced Income – Businesses restructure, industries change, you change – the average person will hold 11 different jobs during their lifetime.
 Many companies have reduced full time workers to part time in an effort to reduce costs.

 Weather – Hurricanes, blizzards, bitter cold, tornadoes – all of these are likely to present physical risks to your person and your property, as well as the potential for power grid failure and difficult travel.

 Minor injuries – From falling on the ice or water slicked surfaces to dog bites and bee stings, accidents happen.
 Every household should have a basic medical kit on hand for minor injuries.

 For more on relative risks, see the post, “Odds of Everyday Emergencies“.

 To get started we suggest you start with the basics of life:

 Prepare for 4 hours to 72 hours of living without electricity and simple injuries.
 As your skill level increases, you can prepare for more complicated scenarios and longer time periods.

-Food – Have 72 hours of food on hand.
+1. Food – Have 72 hours of food on hand.
 This can be as simple as having a few extra boxes of breakfast bars, cans of soup and other dry foods.
 You can and should try buy the things you eat already.
-Put a few extra items in your cart when there is a sale.
+Otherwise if you have the money you can get a 4 Person 72-hour Food Supply.
+If you are short on funds, get your extra emergency stock when you have the money and there is a sale.
 Shop in bulk.
-If the power is out for an extended time, refrigerator and freezer items may spoil, so it’s good to have emergency foods that are shelf stable.
+If the power is out for an extended time, refrigerator and freezer items may spoil, so it's good to have emergency foods that are shelf stable.
 Also, you should have some way to heat/cook food that does not require the power grid.
 If food prices rise, which is likely, extra food storage will save you money down the road.
-Don’t forget pets and livestock.
+Don't forget pets and livestock.